SpaceMonkey-MH/Unnamed_Project/Notes.md

 - 2023/12/17: For the melee attack, it seems difficult to rotate or flip the player so that it hits on the left, I think I'm going to have the attack all around the player.
 The problem of having a big square CollisionShape2D is that it detects the player as well, so I go for a ring of 4 different shapes.
+It actually doesn't work xd.
+	Whatever (the hitbox detects the player as well, will have to exclude the player from the check).
+	Something will have to be done for the animation.
+	I think the components aren't done correctly, like the HBC needs a reference to the HB, but doesn't use it.